 - Factory is designed to be a safe, non-crowded environment.

-- Workers have access to benefits such as health care, paid time off, paid holiday off, and they receive contributions to a retirement account.
+- Workers at the Nepal factory have access to benefits such as health care, paid time off, paid holiday off, and they receive contributions to a retirement account.

 - The hours worked per week are not unreasonably stressful to the well being of work-life balance.
 In the event that additional hours are needful, overtime pay is given.